-I think we’ve all seen the Torklift advertisement at one time or another.
-The ad is about Torklift’s FastGun, their popular, spring-loaded, lever-action turnbuckle.
+We’ve all seen the Torklift advertisement at one time or another.
+The ad is about the Torklift International FastGun, the company’s popular, spring-loaded, lever-action turnbuckle.
 On the right side of the ad are two photos of a truck and camper.
 The first shows the combo flipped upside down, wheels facing skyward; the other shows the truck and camper right side up and being pulled up a steep embankment by a tow truck.
 The ad reads “Torklift held up, will you?”
 Torklift’s ad boasts that their FastGuns and Tie-Downs held the camper to the truck and were even used to extract the combo from the steep embankment.
 It’s an attention-getting ad with a pretty amazing claim.
 Have you ever wondered about the accident?
 What happened?
 Where it happened?
 And if everyone involved was okay?

 In case you’re unfamiliar with the product, the Torklift tie-down system might just be the crown jewel of the company’s product lineup.
 Constructed of powder-coated steel, it consists of four independent, frame-mounted tie down receivers that work much like a standard hitch receiver as the tie down inserts are removable.
 This means that when you’re not hauling your truck camper, the tie down receivers are practically undetectable.
 Better yet, the tie down receivers bolt to the undercarriage of the truck’s frame using existing bolts, holes and attachment points.
 No welding or additional drilling is necessary.
 Anyone handy with tools can install the tie-down receivers and all four can be installed in under two hours.
 If you prefer something lighter, Torklift now offers the Talon, an aluminum version of the same system.